-Health matters in Exeter are run by two main bodies – Devon Primary Care Trust and the Royal Devon and Exeter NHS Foundation Trust.
+Health matters in Exeter are run by two main bodies – North, Eastern and Western Devon Clinical Commissioning Group (NEW Devon CCG) and the Royal Devon and Exeter NHS Foundation Trust.

-Devon PCT either provides or commissions a number of health services that are important to Exeter residents, including community hospitals such as Whipton Hospital; District Hospitals; NHS dental services and GP services.
+NEW Devon CCG either provides or commissions a number of health services that are important to Exeter residents, including community hospitals such as Whipton Hospital; District Hospitals; NHS dental services and GP services.

-For information on Devon PCT, please visit www.devonpct.nhs.uk
+For information on NEW Devon CCG, please visit http://www.newdevonccg.nhs.uk/

 The RD&E was granted NHS foundation trust status in April 2004.
 This means that the hospital management and clinicians have been given extra powers to improve healthcare for local residents.

 The RD&E NHS Foundation Trust, with its 850 beds, consistently scores highly in national league tables, and continues to expand to offer services to local people.

 With an annual budget of £286m a year and over 5000 staff, the RD&E is a major employer in the local area.

 Recent additions to its services include the Centre for Women’s Health, which was opened by Ben in June 2007 (was it?).
 A purpose-built £31.5m project, the centre brings together maternity, neo-natal and gynaecology services under one roof.